3dcitydb/web-feature-service/README.md

 they are seeking and possibly much more.

 The 3D City Database WFS interface is implemented against the latest version 2.0 of the [OGC Web Feature Service standard](http://www.opengeospatial.org/standards/wfs) and hence is compliant with ISO 19142:2010.
 Previous versions of the WFS standard are not supported.
-The implementation currently satisfies the `Simple WFS` conformance class.
 The development of the WFS is led by the company [Virtual City Systems](https://vc.systems/) which offers an extended version of the WFS with additional functionalities that go beyond the Simple WFS class (e.g., thematic and spatial filter capabilities and transaction support).
 This additional functionality may be fed back to the open source project in future releases.